A Graph Symmetrisation Bound on Channel Information Leakage under Blowfish Privacy: Main Results

 For (a) the diameter of the secret graph is $\left\lfloor \frac{m}{2} \right\rfloor$, and hence the diameter of the induced database adjacency graph $(\mathcal{X},\sim_\text{(a)})$ is $n\left\lfloor \frac{m}{2}\right\rfloor$.
 For (b) the diameter of the complete secret graph is $1$, and so the database adjacency graph $(\mathcal{X},\sim_\text{(b)})$ has diameter $n$.
 The upper bounds on information leakage are (a) $\epsilon n \left\lfloor \frac{m}{2} \right\rfloor$ and (b) $\epsilon n$. \end{example}

 Under differential privacy (a special case of Blowfish), the adjacency graph exhibits distance regularity and vertex transitivity.
-Previous work focusing only on differential privacy therefore made strong assumptions in the form of this graph symmetry~\cite{MSAlvim2}.
 Previous work has focused only on differential privacy and has therefore made strong assumptions in the form of this graph symmetry~\cite{MSAlvim2}.
 The challenge in proving our main results is that we may make no symmetry assumptions (\viz Theorem~\ref{thm:arbitrarygraph}).
 We therefore symmetrise by organising the graph into vertex-transitive automorphism orbits.